humanlab/lexical_restriction/README.md

 Used for restricting an n-gram feature set (i.e. a lexicon) by only keeping ngrams that occur with similar frequency, according to both binomial (count) and boolean (zero-inflation) distribution statistics for both datasets (`source` and `target`).

 Default output is list of filtered ngrams with their statistics.

+The Default frequency thresholds are ones found somewhat effective for adapting from social media (Facebook) to spoken language (oral history interviews).
 If specifying `--output_stats` then statistics for every ngram that appears in both the source feature table and target feature table will be output so one can then threshold to select features.